antony-jr/spirit/website/docs/spirit-files/edition2021.md

-      "yoff": 0, // INTEGER    | used when spirit is on top of window "_xoff": 0, // INTEGER   | used when spirit is on bottom of window "_yoff": 0, // INTEGER   | used when spirit is on bottom of window "loop": true, // BOOLEAN | loop the animation "scale": 100, // INTEGER | defines the percentage of scale (here, 100%) "speed": 100, // INTEGER | defines the percentage of speed (here, 100%) "next_action": "", // STRING | when loop is false, show this action next "play": "track0", // STRING | mp3 file to play when showing this action "delay": 1000, // INTEGER | delay in miliseconds when moving to next action
+      "yoff": 0, // INTEGER    | used when spirit is on top of window "_xoff": 0, // INTEGER   | used when spirit is on bottom of window "_yoff": 0, // INTEGER   | used when spirit is on bottom of window "loop": true, // BOOLEAN | loop the action (true by default for default action) "scale": 100, // INTEGER | defines the percentage of scale (here, 100%) "speed": 100, // INTEGER | defines the percentage of speed (here, 100%) "next": "", // STRING | when loop is false, show this action next "play": "track0", // STRING | mp3 file to play when showing this action (OPTIONAL) "delay": 1000, // INTEGER | delay in miliseconds when moving to next action
   }
 }